-Despite the connotation attached to the word “marijuana,” stocks in marijuana companies are becoming more and more readily available for potential investors.
-In fact, you can even invest in marijuana stock through a normal brokerage.
-However, just like any other equity investment, these stocks can be risky, even in a growth-heavy market like this one.
-If you want some guidance regarding the marijuana stock market, considering enlisting the help of a financial advisor in your area.
+Despite the connotations associated with “marijuana,” stocks in marijuana companies are becoming more and more readily available for investors.
+In fact, you now can even invest in marijuana stocks through a normal brokerage account.
+However, just like any other type of stock, these can be risky, even if market growth is encouraging.
+If you need help investing in marijuana stocks or any other investments, consider working with a local financial advisor.

-You’ll need a brokerage account to purchase publicly traded marijuana stocks.
-After you’ve established how much you can afford to spend (and potentially lose), you’ll be ready to register and fund your account.
-In addition, whether it’s exchange-traded funds (ETFs) or stocks, you’ll have a range of investment options to choose from.
-You’ll also have the choice of investing in fractional shares.
-If you’re looking to buy less than one full share, services such as Stockpile and Motif Investing provide that option.
+The simplest way to purchase publicly traded marijuana stocks is to open a brokerage account.
+After you’ve established how much you can afford to spend, you’ll be ready to register and fund your account.
+In addition, whether it’s exchange-traded funds (ETFs) or stocks that you’re interested in, you’ll have a range of investment options to choose from.

 |Brokerage Firm||Stock Trading Fees||Minimum||Best For|